ashar367/Vehicle-detection-using-deep-learning-with-Tensorflow-and-Python/README.md

 # object-detection
-Object detection using deep learning with tensorflow, OpenCV and Python
+Vehicle detection using deep learning with tensorflow and Python